fhermeni/rescom-lab/README.md

 ### Load balancing

-Develop an algorithm based on a /worst fit algorithm/ (`worstFit` flag) that balances with regards to both RAM and mips.
-There is different solutions to consider the two dimensions and an evaluation metric.
+Develop an algorithm based on a _worst fit_ heuristic (`worstFit` flag) that balances with regards to both RAM and mips.
+There is different solutions to consider the two dimensions.
 Be pragmatic, test alternative implementations and try to observe the consequences in terms of SLA violations.

 ### Performance satisfaction

 Implement a scheduler that ensures there can be no SLA violation.
 Remember the nature of the hypervisor in terms of CPU allocation and the VM templates.
 The scheduler is effective when you can successfully simulate all the days, with the `Revenue` class reporting no re-fundings due to SLA violation.

 For a practical understanding of what a SLA violation is in this project, look at the `Revenue` class.
 Basically, there is a SLA violation when the associated Vm is requiring more MIPS it is possible to get on its host.
 If the SLA is not met then the provider must pay penalties to the client.
-It is then not desirable to have violations to attract customers and maximize the revenues.

 ### Energy-efficient schedulers